Zolotyi Potik: History

 Until 18 July 2020, Zolotyi Potik belonged to Buchach Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Buchach Raion was merged into Chortkiv Raion.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Zolotyi Potik became a rural settlement.